tychosoft/tychoext/FEATURES.md

 At the moment this is just a wrapper for atomic counter types.
 It may include atomic containers in the future.

+## deque.cs

+This provides a stable wrapper around linked lists for a deque.
+This class is uses for tasks.

 ## logger.cs

 This is a generic stand-alone logger system that is implimented as a pure